lcszarpellon/lucas_zarpellon-Portfolio/_portfolio/example.md

 Making great scalable solutions for the business, and fully customizable, an even opening the possibility to include more advanced analytics to the game.

-Click on the link below for a live demo of the project:
+Click on the link below for a live demo of the project:<br>
-*the page may take a while to load due to the server's capacity* [https://sundae-trainer-zoologist-8q23.onrender.com/](https://sundae-trainer-zoologist-8q23.onrender.com/)
+*the page may take a while to load due to the server's capacity*<br>
+[https://sundae-trainer-zoologist-8q23.onrender.com/](https://sundae-trainer-zoologist-8q23.onrender.com/)

 ---